A global Torelli theorem for singular symplectic varieties: Introduction

-By work of Namikawa \cite{Na01,Na06}, a projective variety $X$ admitting a resolution $\pi:Y\to X$ by a symplectic manifold $Y$ also has unobstructed deformations, and the natural map $\Def(Y)\to\Def(X)$ is finite.
-However, $\pi$ deforms generically to an isomorphism, and as a consequence the only natural period map is that of the resolution $Y$.
+Namikawa shows \cite[Theorem 2.2]{Na01} that a projective variety $X$ admitting a resolution $\pi:Y\to X$ by a symplectic manifold $Y$ has unobstructed deformations, and that there is a natural finite map $\Def(Y)\to\Def(X)$.
+However, a generic deformation of $\pi$ becomes an isomorphism, and therefore the only natural period map is that of the resolution $Y$.
 From a Hodge-theoretic perspective it is therefore more natural to consider the \emph{locally trivial} deformations of $X$ as in this case the pure weight two Hodge structure on $H^2(X,\Z)$ varies in a local system, and the resulting theory is very closely analogous to the smooth situation.
 Our first result is the following

-\begin{theorem}[see Proposition \ref{prop defo}] Let $\pi:Y\to X$ be an irreducible symplectic resolution and $N=N_1(Y/X)\subset H_2(Y,\Z)$ the group of 1-cycles contracted by $\pi$.
+\begin{theorem}[see Propositions \ref{prop defo} and \ref{proposition nonproj deform}] Let $\pi:Y\to X$ be an irreducible symplectic resolution of a symplectic variety $X$ and $N=N_1(Y/X)\subset H_2(Y,\Z)$ the group of 1-cycles contracted by $\pi$.
 The base space $\Def^\lt(X)$ of the universal locally trivial deformation is smooth, and there is a diagram